Dr Seth Coffelt – Immune Cells and Metastasis

 Anna Kilbey (CRUK Glasgow Centre)

-Liam Hayman (Medical Research Council) - co-supervised by Joanne Edwards and Antonia Roseweir
+Hannah Hayman (Medical Research Council); co-supervised by Joanne Edwards and Antonia Roseweir

 Former Lab Members